 - They’ve worked at several high-profile companies

-- The applicant highlights employer satisfaction in previous roles, inviting the hiring employer to ask for references or discuss the applicant’s strengths in a job interview
+- The writer highlights employer satisfaction in previous roles, inviting the hiring employer to ask for references or discuss the applicant’s strengths in a job interview

 Unsure how to begin writing your CV personal profile?
 Don’t fret.
-Use these five tips to help you create an original CV profile statement:
+Use these five tips to create an original CV profile statement:

 1. Begin with your years of experience and top skills

-Employers want to know if you’d be a good fit for their team, so include essential information about your previous experience.
+Employers want to know if you’d be a good fit for their team.
+So start with essential information about your previous experience, including your:

 - years of relevant experience